MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/knownresourcequalifiername.md

 ## -description

-Contains recommended names for common [ResourceQualifiers](resourcequalifiers.md) such as language, system theme, and display scale.
+Contains recommended names for common resource qualifiers such as language, system theme, and display scale.

 ## -remarks